 We are the campus for a full-time performing arts course and we programme our work based on three seasons in a year, broadly in line with term times.
 Throughout the year we are actively looking to present a wide range of high quality performing arts events for a wide audience.

-Our programme can get very busy and we would recommend looking at programming an event up to 9 months ahead of time, but we will of course programme events at much shorter notice where appropriate (eg. warm up show for a larger tour)
+Our programme can get very busy and we would recommend looking at programming an event up to 9 months ahead of time.

 Our programme has also hosted a variety of top quality amateur and community groups alongside professional productions.